 Trachoma program coverage

-- Jurisdictions identified 183 communities as being at risk of trachoma, or potentially at risk for the purposes of a mapping exercise in NSW (Table 1.1).
+- Jurisdictions identified 160 communities as being at risk or potentially at risk of trachoma (Table 1.1).

-- The number of communities designated as being at risk has plateaued in the NT, marginally decreased in WA and substantially decreased in SA since 2012 (Figure 1.2).
+- The number of communities designated as being at risk has decreased marginally in the NT, and substantially decreased in SA and WA since 2012 (Figure 1.2).

-- Of 183 at-risk/potentially at-risk communities, 145 communities were determined to require screening for trachoma, a further 18 were identified to require treatment without screening (see methodology), leading to a total of 163 communities that were determined to require screening, treatment or both screening and treatment for trachoma (Table 1.1).
+- Of 160 at-risk or potentially at-risk communities, 125 communities were determined to require screening for trachoma, a further 20 were identified to require treatment without screening (see methodology), leading to 145 communities that were determined to require screening, treatment or both screening and treatment for trachoma (Table 1.1).

-- The remaining 20 at-risk communities did not require screening or treatment as their previous year’s prevalence was under 5% (see methodology section).
-Top of page
+- The remaining 15 at-risk communities did not require screening or treatment as their previous year’s prevalence was under 5% (see methodology).

-- A total of 15 communities deemed not at risk were screened for trachoma in 2013 (Table 1.1).
+- Four communities deemed not at risk were screened for trachoma in 2014 (Table 1.1).

 Clean face prevalence

-- The observed trachoma prevalence in communities that screened in 2013 in the NT was 2%.
+- The observed trachoma prevalence in communities that screened in 2014 was 5.5% in the NT, 4% in SA, 2% in WA and 0% in NSW.

-- No trachoma was reported or detected in children aged between 5-9 years in 91 (50%) communities in 2013, including communities that screened for trachoma in 5-9-year-old children and communities in the NT that did not screen in accordance with guidelines (Figure 1.7).
+- No trachoma was reported or detected in children aged between 5 and 9 years in 99 (62%) communities in 2014, including communities that screened for trachoma in 5-9-year-old children and communities that were not required to screen, in accordance with the guidelines (Figure 1.7).

-- Endemic levels of trachoma (> 5%) were reported in 55 (33%) communities in 2013 including communities that screened for trachoma in 5-9-year-old children and communities in the NT that did not screen in accordance with guidelines (Figure 1.7).
-Top of page
+- Endemic levels of trachoma (> 5%) were reported in 48 (30%) communities in 2014 including communities that screened for trachoma in 5-9-year-old children and communities that were not required to screen, in accordance with the guidelines (Figure 1.7).

 Treatment delivery and coverage

-- Trachoma treatment strategies were applied in 73 communities, 99% of those requiring treatment (Table 1.3).
+- Trachoma treatment strategies were applied in 66 communities, 100% of those requiring treatment, including communities designated as not at risk of endemic trachoma (Table 1.3).

-- Three communities, all in the NT did not treat according to CDNA guidelines (Table1.3).
+- One community in the NT did not treat according to CDNA guidelines due to resource limitations (Table 1.3).

 Health promotion activities